 - Extra love under the pillow.
 I think this one works because it is about validating their feelings that it can be hard to say goodnight and sometimes they miss us.
 At bedtime, tuck a whole bunch of extra hugs and kisses under the pillow and remind your child that when they need an extra one, they can grab one out from under their pillow.
 Silliness is key to this one.
 On a similar note, “The Kissing Hand” is a wonderful book that operates on this same concept of giving your child a ritual for feeling connected to you even when you are not present.

 - Brainstorm what your child can do when they can’t sleep.
-So often, we spend time telling our kids what they can’t do and forget that they might need help recognizing what they can do.
+We often spend time telling our kids what they can’t do and forget that they might need help recognizing what they can do.
 Make a list together of what your child can do if they can’t fall asleep or wake up and feel lonely or scared.
 Possibilities include looking at a book, counting sheep or hugging their favorite stuffy.
-Other ideas include going on an imaginary trip in their mind, reaching under his pillow for an extra hug or kiss, and using their bedtime box or tickets.
+Other ideas include going on an imaginary trip in their mind, reaching under their pillow for an extra hug or kiss and using their bedtime box or tickets.

 Keys to success

 The actual solution you and your child select is less important than the way you use it.
 Here are some tips for using solutions effectively:

 - Let the child choose the solution.
 When kids are involved in the process, they are so much more likely to cooperate and follow through on their part.
-Put your own solution on hold so that your child really has a chance to participate.
+Put your own solution on hold so that your child has a chance to participate.

 - Get clear on the logistics.
 Talk about how you will use whatever solution is chosen.
-Discuss any boundaries you have on how they may be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue), and any other potential situations that may come up.
+Discuss any boundaries you have on how they can be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue) and any other potential situations that might come up.